April theme: Dinosaurs and Friends🦕

 ^

-I can't determine what, if anything, the difference between Ancient Greek στεγνός stegnós and στεγανός steganós is.
-There's authors that use both, so it's not a dialect difference, but they seem to be interchangable.
+I'm not sure what—if anything—the difference between Greek στεγνός stegnós and στεγανός steganós is.
+There's authors that use both, so it's not a dialect difference, but they seem to be interchangeable.

-The word steganography is first recorded in, and apparently coined for, Johannes Trithemius's 1499 book, Steganographia, which was a steganographical text, apparently an occult book on communicating with spirits, but was actually a book about cryptography and steganography.
+The word steganography is first recorded in, and apparently coined for, Johannes Trithemius's 1499 book, _Steganographia_. _Steganographia_ which was a steganographical tex: it was made to look like an occult book on communicating with spirits, but was actually a book about cryptography and steganography.

 -